OlegDzhuraev/OlegDzhuraev/README.md

 ### Hi there 👋

-💬 I'm a game developer, dev stack is Unity + C#, also exploring Golang for a bit now. :)
+💬 I'm a game engineer, dev stack is Unity/Godot + C#, also exploring Golang for a bit now. :)

 ### My stats
 <table>